What to Expect from Prenatal Massage

 This position is exactly what it sounds like—being semi-reclined.
 What we do is get the client to sit up and hold the blanket and sheet over themselves.
 The RMT then lines up three to four pillows in front of the locked (and now upright) head rest of the massage table.
 The client is then able to lie propped up on the stacked pillows.
 This keeps the client and baby secure and safe.

 With all this being said, it is very safe for you to have a massage during pregnancy.
 However, sometimes there are conditions and higher-risk pregnancies where it is not suitable to have a massage.
-This is where I would advise you to speak with your doctor beforehand or a Registered Massage Therapist about your specific condition or situation.
+This is where I would advise you to speak with your doctor beforehand or a RMT about your specific condition or situation.